TheMasterDingo/hermes-bot-legal/terms-of-service.md

-# Terms of Service for Hermes
+# Terms of Service for Mercury™

 **Effective Date:** July 7, 2025

-By using Hermes (“the bot”), you agree to these terms.
+By using Mercury™ (“the bot”), you agree to these terms.

 - You must comply with Discord’s Terms of Service and community guidelines.
 - You agree not to misuse the bot for illegal, harmful, or disruptive purposes.